-(d)At such annual election, every natural person, male or female, who shall have attained the age of Eighteen (18) years and who shall be freeholder or leaseholder, as defined in this Chapter, in The City of Rehoboth Beach for a period of Six (6) months immediately preceding the date of such Annual Municipal Election, whether or not a resident of the State of Delaware or of The City of Rehoboth Beach shall have One (1) vote, provided such person is registered on the "Books of Registered Voters" of The City of Rehoboth Beach as set forth herein.
-In addition, every person, male or female, who shall have obtained the age of Eighteen (18) years on the date of the Annual Municipal Election who shall be bona fide resident of the State of Delaware and The City of Rehoboth Beach on the date of the Annual Municipal Election shall be entitled to one (1) vote provided such person shall be registered on the "Books of Registered Voters" of The City of Rehoboth Beach as set forth herein.
+(d)At such annual election, every natural person who shall have attained the age of Eighteen (18) years and who shall be freeholder, as defined in this Chapter, in The City of Rehoboth Beach for a period of thirty (30) days immediately preceding the date of such Annual Municipal Election or who shall be a leaseholder, as defined in this Chapter, in The City of Rehoboth Beach for a period of Six (6) months immediately preceding the date of such Annual Municipal Election, whether or not such person is a resident of the State of Delaware or of The City of Rehoboth Beach shall have One (1) vote, provided such person is registered on the "Books of Registered Voters" of The City of Rehoboth Beach as set forth herein.
+In addition, every natural person who shall have obtained the age of Eighteen (18) years on the date of the Annual Municipal Election who shall be bona fide resident of the State of Delaware and The City of Rehoboth Beach on the date of the Annual Municipal Election shall be entitled to one (1) vote provided such person shall be registered on the "Books of Registered Voters" of The City of Rehoboth Beach as set forth herein.
 The Commissioners of Rehoboth Beach shall provide Two (2) registers to be known as the "Books of Registered Voters" which are to be kept at the office of the City Manager.
 The Books of Registered Voters shall contain the following information for each registrant: The names of the voters arranged in alphabetical order, The permanent address of the voter, the local address of the voter, the birth date of the voter, the date the registrant became a resident of the State of Delaware, the date the registrant became a resident of the City of Rehoboth Beach, the date the registrant became a freeholder of the City of Rehoboth Beach and other pertinent information.
-No person shall be registered upon the Books of Registered Voters unless such person will have acquired the qualifications to vote in the Annual Municipal Election for the year in which such person registers.
-A person shall only be required to register One (1) time; provided however, that if a registered voter fails to vote in Two (2) consecutive Annual Municipal Elections in which there is a contest, his name shall be removed from the Books of Registered Voters and notice sent to said registered voter at his last known address by registered mail with return receipt requested advising that his name has been removed from the list of registered voters and that it will be necessary to register again in order to be eligible to vote in the Annual Municipal Election.
+No natural person shall be registered upon the Books of Registered Voters unless such person will have acquired the qualifications to vote in the Annual Municipal Election for the year in which such person registers.
+A person shall only be required to register One (1) time.
 The Books of Registered Voters shall be maintained at the office of the City Manager and shall conclusive evidence of the right of any person to vote at the Annual Municipal Election.
-A person may register at the Office of the City Manager during the regular business hours on any day until the close of business on the second Friday in June in any year.
+A person may register at the Office of the City Manager during the regular business hours on any day until the close of business thirty (30) days prior to the Annual Municipal Election.

+As used in this Chapter "Freeholder" means :

+(1) a natural person who holds title of record to a fee simple estate or life estate in and to an undivided interest in real property in the City; or

+(2) a natural person who holds title of record to real property in the City as a tenant by the entirety; or

-As used in this Chapter "Freeholder" means a natural person who holds title of record to a fee simple estate or life estate in and to an undivided interest in real property in the City or who holds title of record to real property in the City as a tenant by the entirety or who is both grantor/settler and trustee of a valid revocable trust to which real property located within the City has been conveyed, provided that a copy of the trust document identifying a grantor/settler and trustee is on file with the City.
+(3) a natural person who has at least a fifty percent (50%) interest in an artificial entity that holds title of record to a fee simple estate and to a one hundred percent (100%) undivided interest in real property in the City; or

+(4) a natural person that holds title of record to real property in the City through a valid revocable trust where the natural person is both grantor/settler and trustee of the valid revocable trust, provided that a copy of the trust document identifying a grantor/settler and trustee is on file with the City.